kanglicheng/code-school/rails/readings/rails-5-updates.md

 Previously, the `shoulda-matchers` gem required a specific branch to be compatible with Rails 5.
-As of October 2017, `shoulda-matchers` master branch is now compatible!
+As of version `3.1.1`, `shoulda-matchers` master branch is now compatible!

 #### `rails-controller-testing`